Get your copy of the O’Reilly Cassandra eBook: The Definitive Guide - Download FREE Today

 “Confidential Information” means any information designated as confidential orally or in writing by either party, or any information that the receiving party knows, or has reason to know, is confidential or proprietary based upon its treatment by the disclosing party.
 Confidential Information does not include Feedback or Usage Analytics.

-“Customer Data” means any and all electronic data or information, including Customer Personal Data and Account Data which is transferred by Customer into the Products, or otherwise stored, created, processed or modified pursuant to the Agreement.
+“Customer Data” means any and all electronic data or information, including Customer Personal Data and Account Information which is transferred by Customer into the Products, or otherwise stored, created, processed or modified pursuant to the Agreement.

-“Customer Personal Data” means any Customer Data that is defined as “Personal Data” under applicable EU Data Protection Laws and to which EU Data Protection Laws apply and which is provided by the Customer to DataStax or accessed, stored or otherwise processed by DataStax in connection with the Products.
+“Customer Personal Data” means any Customer Data that is defined as “Personal Data” under applicable EU or UK Data Protection Laws and to which EU Data Protection Laws apply and which is provided by the Customer to DataStax or accessed, stored or otherwise processed by DataStax in connection with the Products.

 “Effective Date” means the earlier of the date the Agreement is accepted by Customer or the date an Order Schedule is fully executed.